Choir

 Our choir is open to anyone.
 Many of our members have no previous experience or musical training.

-Please speak to either Polina SanFilippo or Michael Luciuk after a service if you are interested in joining our choir.
+Please speak to either Polina SanFilippo or Deacon Michael Luciuk after a service if you are interested in joining our choir.

 To hear some sampling of our choir from over the years, visit our YouTube Channel